 “Why am I so tired?” runs through the mind as one of the top questions women ask themselves day in and day out.
 So why are you dragging your feet when you want to be dancing?

 Modern society functions on the hustle and bustle lifestyle, causing many of us to feel low from time to time.
+Some of the most common female health problems really take a toll on your energy levels.
 Here are the most common causes of low energy in females.

 Chronic Fatigue Syndrome

 Feel continuously exhausted?
 You may have Chronic Fatigue Syndrome (CFS), which affects about one million Americans, but women are up to four times more likely to be diagnosed with CFS than men.
 Common symptoms include:

 - Feeling worn out for over 24 hours after mental or physical exercise

 - Trouble sleeping or feeling refreshed after going to bed

 - A change in headache frequency or strength

 - Tender lymph nodes under your arms or in the neck

 - Fluctuating or constant sore throat.

 The cause remains unknown, but CFS is treatable.